m-d-johnson/wdtk-linkgenerator/README.md

 - data/wdtk-police.csv: Mapping of full names of police forces to the `URL Name` (Unmaintained).
 - data/wikidata-police-forces.json: Simple JSON mapping WikiData IDs to WDTK `URL Name`s (unmaintained).
 - output/wikidata-localpolice.csv: From WikiData - Mapping homepages to WDTK `URL Name`s.

+## Information derived from the WDTK 'URL Name'

+Much of the information listed in the tables is simply derived from the unique ID that WDTK uses - a string they call the `URL Name` as it's used in the URL.
+It's a unique identifier as far as I can tell, or at least has been for this purpose.
+A simple substitution yields the correct information for:

+- The body's page on the WDTK site: https://www.whatdotheyknow.com/body/{name_of_org}
+- The Atom feed of requests, updates, etc for a particular body: https://www.whatdotheyknow.com/feed/body/{name_of_org}
+- A JSON representation of metadata about the body: https://www.whatdotheyknow.com/feed/body/{name_of_org}.json

+# Other information

+- Tags are available from the JSON data available per-body and also in the CSV that's downloaded from MySociety.
+- FOI Emails are not programmatically available and are kept in a file.